j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 ### Emote-Only Chat
 This will start - or continue, if already in - emote-only mode in your channel's chat.

-**Channel Points Name** - Name of the channel point reward to trigger Emote-Only mode. *NOTE: Must be written exactly as shown on your Twitch Channel!*
+**Channel Points Name** - The *exact* name of the channel point reward to trigger emote-only chat. *NOTE: Can be left blank if not required*.

 **Duration** - Length (in seconds) to enable Emote-Only chat for.